alphagov/govuk-developer-docs/source/manual/alerts/search-reindex-failed.html.md

 This task is manually run in production by the development team after they have made and changes to the Elasticsearch schema.

-If this process fails then please escalate to the Search team as they are responsible for ensuring this process works.
+If this process fails then please escalate to Platform Health for further investigation.

 This task can be manually run with the following command: